Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/brief.md

-# BLM Calibration - high-level design
+# BLM Calibration - brief

 This document describes the current high-level overview of the Marxan Cloud platform user features related to calibration of the BLM (boundary length